November 1993

 November 17, 1993: FIFA World Cup qualification: Italy v Portugal, Dino Baggio (right) and Rui Costa.

+November 1993 was the eleventh month of that common year.
+The month which began on a Monday and ended after 30 days on a Tuesday.

 The following events occurred in November 1993.
 For a more complete listing of notable deaths this month, see Deaths in November 1993.